Surfing in Iceland: Best Surf Spots + Eco-Friendly Places to Stay

 The coastline of Iceland is extremely exposed, allowing swells to roll in from any direction and create an abundance of set-ups.
 However, scoring the perfect conditions requires a great deal of dedication and a keen understanding of the ever-changing forecasts.

 Conditions can shift here in an instant.
-That being said, the rewards are plentiful – riding waves against a backdrop of glaciers and volcanoes being just one.
+That being said, the rewards are plentiful – riding waves against a backdrop of glaciers and volcanoes is just one.

 The surf community in Iceland may be small, but it is tight-knit and passionate.
 A new generation of Icelandic surfers is emerging, pushing the boundaries of the sport and showcasing the immense potential of this untapped frontier.